 - Support schoolwork and help manage stress

-- Encourage hobbies, sports, and social time
+- Encourage hobbies, sports, and social activities

 - Keep communication open to build trust